fingerskier/aquarion/README.md

   * if an object, the key is the <platform-name> and the value is a string or array of string-commands

 `runCommand` ~ the command needed to start the app

+## TODO

+* Allow main CLI parm to be a filename or a JSON string
+* Allow GET config parm to be string, array of arrays, or obj
+* Create a test app and E2E tests